 For example, to assess whether autistic participants experienced similar subjective effects that would constitute a therapeutic window without becoming overwhelmed, the first four participants received MDMA in the initial session at a dose lower (75 mg) than the typical full dose in PTSD trials (100-125 mg).
 There were no issues with the 75 mg dose, therefore the dose was escalated to 100-125 mg for the rest of the sessions and participants.

-The researchers also wove in mindfulness-based therapy since this approach has previously been shown useful for autistic adults and other populations who struggle with emotion regulation, relationships, and tolerance of distress.
-Unlike the PTSD trials that require the participant to stay overnight in clinic after MDMA sessions, participants in this study would leave after the session ended with a trusted Study Support Partner who would remain with them at home.
+The researchers also wove in mindfulness-based therapy since this approach has previously shown useful for autistic adults and other populations who struggle with emotion regulation, relationships, and tolerance of distress.
+Unlike the PTSD trials that require the participant to stay overnight in the clinic after MDMA sessions, participants in this study would leave after the session ended with a trusted Study Support Partner who would remain with them at home.
 This adaptation was made to best accommodate autistic adults who may have elevated anxiety from staying in a clinic setting overnight.

 One month after the second experimental session (MDMA or placebo given during 8-hour psychotherapy sessions), the primary measure for gauging social anxiety, the Leibowitz Social Anxiety Scale (LSAS), showed that the group that received MDMA had significantly more improvement in social functioning and less distress in social situations than the placebo group.
 The large therapeutic effects remained six-months later.